This

 Always obtain permission before entering private property.
 Determine the

-appropriate person/entity to ask, plead your case, and accept whatever decision
+appropriate person(s) to ask, plead your case, and accept

 you are given.
 Be honest about why you want